mjisaak/azure-active-directory/README.md

 # Azure-Active-Directory
+This readme provides some information about Azure Active Directory for developers.

+## Choosing an API
 There are many ways to programmatically manage the Azure Active Directory.
 Within PowerShell there is the [MSOnline](https://docs.microsoft.com/en-us/powershell/msonline/) module which was the *first* available AAD PowerShell module.
 Then there is the [AzureAD](https://docs.microsoft.com/en-us/powershell/azuread/v2/azureactivedirectory) module which basically is  *version 2* of the AAD modules.
 And finally there is the [AzureRM.Resources](https://www.powershellgallery.com/packages/AzureRM.Resources) module which also contains some cmdlets to manage an AAD.

 Both, the *AzureAD* and the *AzureRM.Resources* module are using the **Graph API** (REST) whereas the *MSOnline* module is using a SOAP based **legacy** API (https://provisioningapi.microsoftonline.com/provisioningwebservice.svc).